 I’m first thunderstruck by two facts jumping off the page at me: that Cushman spearheaded state charity, and that a day of prayer is recorded as an action point.
 Will You guide me to ponder these notions?
 Will You give some insights as to how to intercede?

 To the first point, it seems quite unusual for a Republican of this era to use state-funded relief.
 Cushman appears to be a man of principals, but not so rigid that he fails his constituents during such dire times of need.
 Will You bless him, and his commitment to the survival of his fellow man?
 Will You keep balance in this constant teeter-totter of public versus private charity within the souls of our leaders?
 If taxes were gifts, we would give them for Christmas.
 If charity is coerced, the heart disengages, and it no longer is charity but, perhaps, extortion.
 Have mercy on our “mercy”!

 It’s curious to me that politicians sometimes endorse prayer as an action point.
 Many leaders currently would see the endorsement of prayer as a failure to adequately separate “Church and State”.
 (Help me probe this a little longer!)
 Yet we condition our minds and spirits through repetitive thoughts daily; we listen to songs over and over, view movies again and again, and repeat instructions internally to project us past sales objections.
 (I know these are quite random, but perhaps they are also a form of prayer?)

 I’m grateful to You, the masterful inventor of every grasshopper, for Your beautiful destruction of our security.
-Will You forgive our barriers to seeing the heart and mind conditioning, aka “prayer” as a legitimate response to the plagues of our lives?
+Will You forgive our barriers to seeing the heart and mind conditioning, (aka “prayer”), as a legitimate response to the plagues of our lives?
 Will You make us flexibly rigid in our principals enough to love our neighbor as they experience heartache and misfortune?